 She also speaks about how she has collaborated with both meditation teachers and Buddhist scholars to help determine what the common experiences are for practitioners, and whether they have textual references in the Buddhist canons.
 And to make matters even more interesting, she shares what her personal experiences have been like, as she’s a committed meditation practitioner herself.

 This is part 1 of a two-part series.
-Listen to part 2 (airing next week).
+Listen to part 2, The Dark Night Project.

 - Willoughby Britton @ Brown University